-Write down in a paper card "The Guts" (orient the card tall, not wide).
+Write down on a paper card "The Guts" (orient the card tall, not wide).
 That's the Organ in which the characters meet and where they start the journey through the Dragon.
 Place it on the very left side of the table.
 That is the beginning of your journey, the first organ you will visit.

 After this you will all have to agree on an End Organ for your adventure, the Organ through which you will (or will not) escape.
 You will do this collectively and consensually.
 Talk, discuss, negotiate.
 You don't need to define what happens in this End Organ.
-Just give it a name, write it down on a paper (oriented tall) and place it on the very right side of the table.
+Just give it a name, write it down on a paper card (oriented tall) and place it on the very right side of the table.
 That is the End of your journey, the last Organ you will visit.

 Now you will describe what these two Organs are.
 You will also do this collectively and consensually.
-When defining an Organ, you may think of how it looks, what is its physiological function, the creatures (if any) that inhabit the Organ...
-An Organ could be close to the anatomy of an animal (e.g. the lungs) or could be completely far-out (like the Cavity of Pain or Galaxy x45-D).
+When defining an Organ, you may think of how it looks, its physiological function, the creatures (if any) that inhabit the Organ, etc. An Organ can be close to the anatomy of an animal (e.g. the lungs) or could be completely invented (eg. the Cavity of Pain or Galaxy x45-D).

 Describe both the Guts and the End Organ in a few sentences.
-Make sure that the description doesn't explain what the characters do in the Organ: you're now simply creating the setting.
+Make sure that the description doesn't explain what the characters do in the Organ, your task is simply to discuss the setting.
 The action and role-play will come later in the game.